Vyral/base-template/_posts/2019-09-17-join-us-for-pumpkins-against-hunger.md

 &nbsp;

 Join us on **October 10th from 4:30 p.m. - 8:30 p.m. at <u><a target="_blank" href="https://goo.gl/maps/YzNc5cVBEdBK8TcG6">Lone Peak Park</a></u>** for our annual charity event, Pumpkins Against Hunger.

-We will be cleaning out pumpkins in 30 seconds or less for you to take home.
+We will be giving away pumpkins in exchange for non-perishable food items.
+There will be carving stations for you and your family to carve your pumpkins here as well\!
+If you do elect to carve your pumpkins here, we will offer to clean them out for you in 30 seconds or less\!

-All we ask is that you bring one non-perishable food item per pumpkin you would like to receive.
-We will also have carving stations for you and your kids.
-We would like to invite everyone to get into the spirit early and dress up\!
-We’ll have some characters here who you can get your picture taken with.
+In addition to the pumpkin fun, we would like to invite everyone to get into the spirit early and dress up\!
+We’ll also have a princess and Superman characters here to take pictures with.
+We'd love to see you there\!